CrazyByDefault/local-code-folder/OS/ass1/README.md

 After this, the child process exits with a *return value equal to the size of the array.*
 `exit(i);`
+This return value is used in the parent process so that we can read the exact amount of memory as is necessary.

 ### Parent Process:

 The parent process waits for the child process to end, and stores return status in `int prv`.
-From this, the exact return value is extracted and stored in `prv`.
+From this, the exact return value (which is the size of the array stored in the shared memory segment) is extracted and stored in `prv`.

 ```C
 wait(&prv);